Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

-What is slow stitch?
 Basically, we’re considering anything you do with yarn or thread by hand, slow stitch.
-This includes knitting, crochet, embroidery, needlepoint, mending, tatting and other handwork.
+This includes knitting, crochet, embroidery, needlepoint, mending, tatting, and other handwork.

-The sessions will be led by a rotating team of hosts including Jen Scheiderman, Amelia Ramsey, Kassia Sing, Genevieve Douglass, and Steve Bice.
+The sessions are led by a rotating team of hosts including Jen Scheiderman, Amelia Ramsey, Kassia Sing, Genevieve Douglass, and Steve Bice.

 Studio Lead: Jessica Dubey Writers.Lead@bainbridgebarn.org

 Weave willow bark in a pattern that produces a triple layer incorporating plaiting and twining in this online class.

 Weaving with willow bark is a construction method that produces a triple layer of material and incorporates plaiting and twining.
 It creates a lovely basket that offers interesting design possibilities.
 The variety of willow colors will enhance the design.

 Create what is sure to be a treasured basket, measuring about 4” x 4” x 5” high.